 Introduction

-The project “Inclusive quality education for the most vulnerable children in Sudan” aims to support education and child protection services for 6 states in Sudan: (NK, SK, BN, SN, RN and RS).
+The project “Inclusive quality education for the most vulnerable children in Sudan” aims to support education and child protection services for 6 states in Sudan: NK, SK, BN, SN, RN and RS.
 The project started in January 2023 and is due to finish by June 2026.
-SC will conduct an endline evaluation in April 2026. with the overall objective of systematically and objectively assessing the project's performance, outcomes, and impact against its original goals and objectives, and to inform decision-making, ensure accountability, and provide lessons for future improvements in the education sector.
+SC will conduct an endline evaluation in April 2026, with the overall objective of systematically and objectively assessing the project's performance, outcomes, and impact against its original goals and objectives, and to inform decision-making, ensure accountability, and provide lessons for future improvements in the education sector.
 The evaluation will also compare endline results with baseline findings.

 The project’s goal is to ensure that children in Sudan, particularly girls, boys, children with disabilities, and IDPs, access quality, safe, and inclusive primary education within a protective environment.
-To achieve this, the project focuses on four main outcomes: improving access to education, ensuring nutritious food, providing protection services, and increasing investment in children’s rights.
+To achieve this, the project focuses on four main outcomes: improving access to education; ensuring nutritious food; providing protection services; and increasing investment in children’s rights.
 The project aims to address infrastructure needs, promote inclusive teaching, and enhance quality assurance frameworks within the education sector.
 Key activities include offering nutritious meals in schools, increasing community awareness on good feeding practices, and enhancing child protection services.
 Children at risk of violence or other rights violations receive case management services, and protection risks are addressed through community-based mechanisms to prevent violence, abuse, neglect, and exploitation.

 The project further advocates for child rights by amplifying children’s voices and improving accountability for essential services.
 Children participate in consultations and child-led radio programs, which promote awareness of their rights and enhance the realization of child rights across the targeted regions.
 Through these outcomes, the project seeks to establish a resilient and supportive educational system that not only addresses the immediate needs of vulnerable children but also fosters long-term improvements in their wellbeing, rights, and educational outcomes.

 Duty-bearers: The increase in school dropout rates, cases of child labor, and child abuse are mainly related, alongside the escalating conflict situation, to weak commitment by duty-bearers to allocate adequate budget, fulfil children’s rights and enforce regulations protecting children’s rights.
-The project worked with duty-bearers to advance children's rights including the rights of Children with Disabilities (CWD), to reduce dropout rates in schools and to prevent child labor and abuse.
+The project worked with duty-bearers to advance children's rights, including the rights of Children with Disabilities (CWD), to reduce dropout rates in schools and to prevent child labor and abuse.

 Key Stakeholders: